 The X-ray Registration, Inspection and Certification Program exists to assure quality radiographs are performed in a safe manner for those who receive X-rays as well as the equipment operators.
 The Non-medical X-ray Program registers approximately 1,700 radiation-producing machines and sets forth associated performance criteria for these devices.
 It authorizes non-department qualified Private Inspectors to perform the evaluations and non-department service companies to install and repair the machines.

-Non-medical machines can be listed as: baggage x-ray units, analytical x-ray units, cabinet x-ray units or industrial x-ray units.
+Non-medical machines can be listed as: baggage x-ray units, analytical x-ray units, cabinet x-ray units, body scanners or industrial x-ray units.
 These x-ray units must be inspected within the frequency specified by the Commonwealth’s X-ray device regulations.
 Any x-ray machine that is determined to be unsafe is restricted from use until the x-ray machine is repaired by a service company and re-inspected by a Virginia X-ray Compliance Officer, or permanently removed from service.
 These regional Radiological Health Specialists audit and monitor private sector inspections and perform compliance inspections of x-ray facilities.

 Non Medical X-ray Machines: